waves-framework/waves.core/readme.md

 ### ⌨️ Usage basics

-After installing the package you just need to declare new instance of host and declare own startup (inherited from `WavesStartup`) class:
+After installing the package you just need to initialize core in your main class:

 ```c#
 var core = new WavesCore();